GLOBALG.A.P. IFA Certification & Compliance Consulting Services

 -

-Social Responsibility & Worker Welfare Compliance Support within IFA v6 Scope
+Social Responsibility & Worker Welfare Compliance Support within GLOBAL.G.A.P.
+IFA Scope

 -

-What It Is: A structured review of labour, housing, health and safety practices with procedures designed to meet IFA v6 social and worker criteria.
+What It Is: A structured review of labour, housing, health and safety practices with procedures to meet IFA social and worker criteria.

 -

-Key Benefit: Helps demonstrate responsible employment conditions and prepare smoothly for GRASP or similar social add-ons.
+Key Benefit: Helps demonstrate responsible employment and prepare for GRASP and similar social add-ons.

 -